Molders, Not Searchers. (CtbG Y4:E3)

 A genuine leader is not a searcher of consensus, but a molder of consensus.

-If Dr. King is right – and I believe he is – then the role of leadership isn’t to poll our schools, districts, and communities until we find consensus, but to build the kind of trust, clarity, and shared purpose that molds consensus.
-That requires the courage to get in there and patiently walk alongside people in an effort to bring them with us toward the vision of a better future.
+If Dr. King is right – and I believe he is – then the role of leadership isn’t to poll our schools, districts, and communities until we find consensus around where we want to go, but to build the kind of trust, clarity, and shared purpose that molds consensus around where we need to go.
+That requires the courage to lean in and patiently walk alongside people in an effort to bring them with us toward the vision of a better tomorrow.

-It’s certainly not easy work, but it’s the work our people, especially our kids, deserve.
+In reflecting on the life and work of Dr. King, we know it’s not easy work, but it’s the work our communities, especially our kids, deserve.

 It’s also the work that greatness demands.